claabs/swiss-buchholz-problem/README.md

 ### Settings

 In `initial-matchups.ts`, you can comment/uncomment the `generateInitialMatchups` definition to test out the original initial matchups rules, and see that it generates no conflicting scenarios.

+In `mid-matchups.ts`, you can comment/uncomment the `generateMidMatchups` definition to test out a proposed new fix for generating round 3 matchups that walks back matchups until a rematchless solution is found